wp-plugins/metrilo-woocommerce-integration/readme.txt

 1. Activate the plugin.
 2. Go to plugin's Settings page
-3. Enter your unique Metrilo API token and click "Save settings"
+3. Enter your unique Metrilo API token and click "Save settings".
+If you don't have API token, [sign up for free](https://www.metrilo.com/signup?ref=wpplugin) and get one now!
+4. That's it.

 == Frequently Asked Questions ==